 As a housesitter, you are effectively replacing the homeowner as a presence in the home.
 The homeowner likely has a job, or some responsibility that takes them away from the home from time to time.
 You can, too.
 It might work best if you have a part-time job to ensure your availability However, circumstances might allow you to have a full-time job and housesit as well.

 PRO TIPIf there’s a reliable internet connection, working remotely is one way to earn extra money while you’re housesitting.
-Check out our work-from-home jobs portal for opportunities.
+Check out our

 How to Find Housesitting Jobs